amabeid/amabeid.github.io/machine learning methods/readme.md

 In this project, firstly, our task was to use the unsupervised learning method (hierarchical agglomerative clustering using single linkage) for clustering customers into different groups of the wholesale customers data set.
+The data set has been obtained from the UCI Machine Learning Repository, and can be found here: https://archive.ics.uci.edu/ml/datasets/wholesale+customers.

 Secondly, for each group we were required (i) to use the following supervised learning methods: decision tree, random forest, support vector machines,and logistic regression for classifying customers as potential (if total consumption > 33,000) or